DarkAbhi/x3-device-tree/README.md

 * GPS
 * IR
 * Audio over BT
+* Hotspot

 ## Broken/Bugs
-* Camera
+* Camera FC after some time implies Flash Stops too.
-* Flashlight (statusbar and camera)
-* Few small things gone unnoticed
+* Few small things gone unnoticed.

 # How to build.
 Unless you know what you are doing, You'd need to follow these simple steps in order to build any of the supported using this tree.

 ## Steps:
-* init the repo of whichever rom you want to build.
+* init the repo of Resurrection Remix or LineageOS rom you want to build.
-	$ cd .repo/local_manifests
+*	$ cd .repo/local_manifests
-	Get your device,vendor and kernel tree by giving the download path in roomservice.xml
+*	Get your device,vendor and kernel tree by giving the download path in roomservice.xml

 That's it.
 Now you can proceed to build the rom in normal way. for that, just follow these simple commands in the terminal, from root of your source(the place where you did the repo init):
 * . build/envsetup.sh
 * breakfast X3
-* make bacon -j8 #(or it can be different for different ROMs)
+* make bacon -j8

 This will build the rom and the generated zip will be in out/target/product/x3 directory.